 Peak calling and filtering

-As part of the ATAC-seq pipeline implementation, peak calling and their their filtering criteria were another two aspects to determine.
-Although different peak callers have been used to analyse ATAC-seq data, MACS2 has been the preferred methodology by ENCODE and most of the publications (Table 1.1).
-MACS2 has initially been developed for ChIP data, but it has also been used for DHS and ATAC-seq disabling the model option and manually setting the shift (– shift) and extension size (–extsize), which refer to the number of bp and direction for the reads to be shifted and the number of bp for them to be extended, respectively.
+As part of the ATAC-seq pipeline implementation, criteria for calling and filtering peaks were another two aspects to define.
+Although different peak callers have been used to analyse ATAC-seq data, MACS2 has been the methodology preferred by ENCODE and most publications (Table 1.1).
+MACS2 was initially developed for ChIP data, but it has also been used for DHS and ATAC-seq by disabling the model option and manually setting the shift (– shift) and extension size (–extsize) parameters, which refer to the number of bp and direction for the reads to be shifted and the number of bp for them to be extended, respectively.
 Since the –extsize should correspond to the average fragment size, it was set to 200bp which was the average fragment size calculated for the ATAC-

 seq libraries in this project.
 The –shift was set to -100, as it is recommended to be -1/2 of the fragment size when analysing chromatin accessibility data, such as DHS or ATAC-seq.
-Later publications based on clinical samples have also used similar parameter for ATAC peak calling (Wang2018).
+Later publications based on clinical samples have also used similar parameters for ATAC peak calling (Wang2018).

-Although the optimisation of the previous parameter escaped from the aim of this thesis, a systematic analysis of the effect of sequencing depth and the sample quality on the peak calling was conducted to better control the effect of both variables in the downstream analysis.
-For each of the six samples, random sub-sampling of reads was performed every 5 million, ranging from 5 to 30 total million reads, and followed by peak calling with arbitrary filtering for false discovery rate (FDR)<0.01.
-The number of called peaks passing filtering showed an steady increase over the read depth reaching a plateau at approximately 25 million reads (Figure 1.2 a).
-This was consistent with the decay in the increments of called peaks over read depth showing small variation from 20 million reads onwards (Figure 1.2b).
+A systematic analysis of the effect of sequencing depth and sample quality on peak calling was conducted to understand the effect of both variables on the downstream analysis.
+For each of the six samples, random sub-sampling of reads was performed every 5 million, ranging from 5 to 30 total million reads, followed by peak calling with arbitrary filtering for false discovery rate (FDR)<0.01.
+The number of called peaks passing filtering showed a steady increase with read depth (Figure 1.2 a), beginning to plateau at approximately 25 million reads (Figure 1.2b).
 Moreover, lower number of peaks were detected in

 tCD4+ samples compared to CD14+ when using standard FDR<0.01 filtering,

 highlighting the influence of sample quality on the total number of significant called peaks.
-Interestingly, sample quality measured by FRiP (which relies on peak calling) reflected very low changes over read depth and was stable from 15 million reads onwards for all six samples (Figure 1.2 c), similarly to TSS (data not shown).
+Interestingly, sample quality as measured by FRiP (which relies on peak calling) showed very little change with read depth and was stable from 15 million reads onwards for all six samples (Figure 1.2 c), similarly to TSS (data not shown).
 Overall, this confirmed that measurement of sample quality using FRiP or TSS was not affected by the sequencing depth.

-Regarding peak calling filtering, most of the ATAC-seq publications using MACS2 have arbitrarily used an FDR<0.01 (Table 1.1).
+For peak filtering, most of the ATAC-seq publications using MACS2 have consistently used an FDR<0.01 (Table 1.1).
 However, this arbitrary way of filtering may not remove low quality peaks equally successfully in samples at the lower side of the acceptable quality spectrum.
 Moreover, filtering based on MACS2 FDR<0.01 does not take into account the reproducibility of the called peaks.
-In collaboration with Dr. Gabriele Migliorini and following ENCODE
+In collaboration with Dr. Gabriele Migliorini and following the ENCODE